dfinity/response-verification/examples/http-certification/assets/README.md

 # HTTP Certified Assets

+## Overview

-This example project demonstrates how to create a very simple HTTP Certified Asset Canister for serving a single page JavaScript application.
+This guide walks through an example project that demonstrates how to create a canister that can serve certified static assets (HTML, CSS, JS) over HTTP.
+The example project presents a very simple single page JavaScript application.
 Assets are embeeded into the canister at compile time.

-This guide is not a canister development guide so it will omit or gloss over concepts that a relatively experienced canister developer will already know.
-Concepts specific to HTTP Certification will be called out here and can help to understand the full code example.
+This is not a beginner's canister development guide so many foundational concepts that a relatively experienced canister developer should already know will be omitted or glossed over.
+Concepts specific to HTTP Certification will be called out here and can help to understand the [full code example](https://github.com/dfinity/response-verification/tree/main/examples/http-certification/assets).

+## Prerequisites

-It's recommended to check out the simpler, [JSON API example](../json-api/README.md) before checking this example.
-The JSON API example will also be referenced here to not explain similar things again.
+It's recommended to check out earlier guides before reading this one.
+The JSON API example in particular will be referenced here so as to not explain similar things again.

+- [x] Complete the "Custom HTTP Canisters" guide.
+- [x] Complete the "Serving JSON over HTTP" guide.

 ## The Frontend Assets

-The frontend project used for this example is a simple starter project generated with ` npx degit solidjs/templates/ts my-app`.
+The frontend project used for this example is a simple starter project generated with `npx degit solidjs/templates/ts my-app`.
 The only changes that have been made are in the `vite.config.ts` file.
 The `vite-plugin-compression` plugin was added and configured to generate Gzip and Brotli encoded assets, alongside the original assets.
-The `ext` configuration affects the file extension and it's important to keep this consistent with the backend canister code that we'll see later.
+The `ext` configuration affects the file extension and it's important to keep this consistent with the backend canister code that will be seen later in this guide.

 ```ts
 import { defineConfig } from 'vite';